microsoft/pxt-microbit/docs/courses/blocks-to-javascript/writing-functions.md

 showMyName()
 ```

-You see that we used, or called, the function **showMyName** two times and didn't need to write those lines of code to display your name over again.
+You see that we used, or called, the function **showMyName** two times and didn't need to use those blocks to display your name over again.

-## Parameters
+## Function parameter

 You can see that a function is really useful when you want to reuse some code, especially if it's a lot of code!
 But wait, functions are even more powerful when you can send them some information to work with!

 The **showMyName** function would really be awesome if it could display anyone's name.
 So, how can we make it do that?
 Well, let's use a _parameter_.
 A parameter is like a variable but it's a special varialble only for the function.
 It allows your program to send, or _pass_, a value to the function.
 Just like a variable, the parameter has a [type](/types) for the value passed in it.
+To use a parmeter with a function, we need to work with its code in the JavaScript editor since using a parameter makes the function too complex to be a block.

-Let's rename the **showMyName** function to just **showName** and give it a parameter for anyone's name:
+Go over to the JavaScript editor and change the function's name from **showMyName** to just **showName**.
+Give it a parameter to display anyone's name by inserting ``name: string`` in between the `(` `)` after the function name.

 ```typescript
 // A function to show anyone's name